Remembering Tony Allen, a bonafide African music hero

 The co-creator of Afrobeat and one of the greatest and most influential drummers ever

 In 1971, Fela Kuti & The Africa ’70 toured and made a live album with the late Ginger Baker.
 At the time, Africa ’70 already had a resident drummer in Tony Allen, however, the brief entrance of another drummer—albeit a celebrated and widely acclaimed one – gave them validation as well as a proposition of the sound and ideal of the then newly patented genre, Afrobeat.
-The LP is a time capsule of combination and collision, between a band finding who was finding their feet and a musician, was already regarded as a force of nature.
+The LP is a time capsule of combination and collision, between a band finding its feet and a musician who was already regarded as a force of nature.

 ‘Live with Ginger Baker’ came about at a time when Fela’s madcap experiment – with influences from Jazz, Highlife, Funk and Afro-Cuban rhythms – was still being developed, and although the compositions were bold and sometimes colourful, the band’s sound had yet to fully shed its big band jazz leanings for its full-on Afrobeat flavour.
 The interlocking groove of rhythm guitar, tenor guitar and bass guitar which played a pivotal role in defining the Afrobeat sound had not yet been invented, the horns didn’t have the level of brassiness in future recordings, and vocal call-and-response chants weren’t here yet.

-At this point, though, Tony Allen’s drumming was the band’s most refined element, which compared to subsequent work, wasn’t even remotely Allen at his best.
-His metronomic sense of timing and dazzling fluidity was already made apparent, and while many like to cite the final track – his drum duet with Ginger Baker–as a major display, “Yeye de Smell”, off that same album, shows this quite definitively.
-While both drummers are present on the song, Allen stood out with his interplay which tactfully juxtaposed Baker’s energy with tact.
+At this point, though, Tony Allen’s drumming was the band’s most refined element, which wasn’t even remotely Allen at his best—compared to his subsequent work.
+His metronomic sense of timing and dazzling fluidity was already made apparent, and while many like to cite the final track—his drum duet with Ginger Baker—as a major display, “Yeye de Smell,” off that same album, shows this quite definitively.
+While both drummers are present on the song, Allen stood out with his interplay which juxtaposed Baker’s energy with tact.
 Simply put, Baker was the thunder while Allen was the lightening.

 By the following year, Fela & Africa ’70 had become full-bodied and much more distinct.
 The band released ‘Shakara’, the album which was widely regarded by musicologists as the first true Afrobeat record, and Tony Allen quickly solidified his inimitable role.
 In a band with multiple moving parts, Allen controlled songs from the outside, by being a master of tempo and made sure there were no clogs or unhinged cogs in the constantly spinning wheel.
 At various points, any instrument(s)—including Fela’s voice—could be the focal point, however, Allen, especially in his partnership with percussionist Henry “Perdido” Koffi, was the driver.